 Pear Mu Tan is a White tea grown in Fujian Province, China.
-White teas are surrounded by folklore and mystique heralded from ancient China when this delicate tea was proclaimed by Emperors as “the culmination of all that is elegant”
+White teas are surrounded by folklore and mystique heralded from ancient China.
+Emperors proclaimed this delicate tea as “the culmination of all that is elegant.”

-White teas are the least processed of all the categories of tea.
-The newest leaves are carefully picked when they have a silvery appearance which comes from the hair or ‘hao’.
-They are lightly withered which turns them into an artists palate of hues, ranging from silver to green to brown and results in a light fluffy mixture of leaf pieces that yield a subtle and delicate flavor.
+The least processed of all tea categories, white is is natural.
+The newest leaves are carefully picked when they have a silvery appearance from the hair or ‘hao.’
+They are lightly withered, which turns them into an artist’s palette of hues.
+From silver to green to brown, the results are a light, fluffy mixture of leaf pieces that yield a subtle and delicate flavor.

-I had been asked several times about a Pear tea and after using this tea for several days in my travel mug, I knew we had to have it!
-This type of White tea is known as Pai Mu Tan which means “white peony” and is produced from a variety of tea bush called chaicha, so it seemed natural to name this tea Pear Mu Tan.
+I had been asked several times about Pear tea.
+After using this tea for several days in my travel mug, I knew we had to have it!
+This type of White tea is known as Pai Mu Tan, which means “white peony.”
+The tea is produced from various tea bush called chaicha, so it seemed natural to name this tea Pear Mu Tan.

-There is evidence that Pear has been used as a food since prehistoric times so is a perfect partner for White tea.
-To compliment the pear, there are dried apple pieces, mango cubes and marigold blossoms which results in shimmering golden liquor with a lingering fragrance and sweet, fresh mellow taste.
-This is a truly beautiful tea both dry and infused.
+There is evidence that Pear has been used as a food since prehistoric times.
+In other words, a perfect partner for White tea.
+To complement the pear, there are dried apple pieces, mango cubes, and marigold blossoms.
+Besides, the shimmering golden liquor has a lingering fragrance and sweet, fresh mellow taste.
+This is a lovely tea, both dry and infused.

 Please note, this tea is organically cultivated but has not pursued the requirements to be designated ORGANIC.

-White teas are becoming very popular now as they are considered to be the most beneficial of all teas for their health benefits.
-With more antioxidants than black or green tea, white tea has anticancer properties, is heart healthy, has a calming (anti-sagging!) and detoxifying effect on the skin and the ability to strengthen our immune system.
-An added bonus is that it tastes so good!
+White teas are becoming very popular.
+They are considered to be the most beneficial of all teas for their health benefits.
+With more antioxidants than black or green tea, white tea has anti-cancer properties.
+We have read that the tea is heart-healthy, has a calming (anti-sagging!) and detoxifying effect on the skin, and the ability to strengthen our immune system.
+A bonus is that it tastes so good!

-There are debates aplenty about the amount of caffeine in White teas; could it be that as the tea is made from young leaves that they contain the most concentrated amount of caffeine?
+There are debates aplenty about the amount of caffeine in white teas.
+Could it be that as the tea is made from young leaves, they contain the most concentrated amount of caffeine?
 The fact that we infuse for less time and at a lower temperature may mean less caffeine is released…and so on.
-We may never know the exact reason and it really does not seem to matter too much!
+We may never know the exact reason, and it really does not seem to matter too much!

-In my experience I have found White tea VERY agreeable to my body function.
-I do not seem to get as overheated or troubled with the caffeine content and therefore have been able to drink later into the day.
+In my experience, I have found White tea VERY agreeable to my body function.
+I do not seem to get as overheated or troubled with the caffeine content.
+Therefore, I have been able to drink later into the day.
 See how it works for you!

-Pear Mu Tan is a tea that really keeps on giving and certainly wears the title ‘the culmination of all that is elegant’ very well.
+In conclusion, Pear Mu Tan is a tea that really keeps on giving and certainly wears the title ‘the culmination of all that is elegant’ very well.